Tyrn/wei/the-insider-en.typ

      "That he doesn't take iron men's money," Kissur replied.

-     The  crowd parted quickly  and menacingly  and Kissur  quickly  dragged Bemish out - several gibes and a rotten tomato flew at the Earthman.
+     The  crowd parted quickly  and menacingly  and Kissur  quickly  dragged Bemish out---several gibes and a rotten tomato flew at the Earthman.

      In  just  a moment,  they  were  crossing the  gleaming river over  the lacquered pedestrian  bridge covered with shops.
 Bemish  was still upset.
 He